 All right.

-So let's see what else is gonna.
+So see what else.

-But Trump again is being commonsensical and saying if you don't have to give them all at the same time, can't you reduce one risk by not doing it at the same time?
+But Trump, again, is being commonsensical and saying, if you don't have to give them all at the same time, can't you reduce one risk by not doing it at the same time?

 Well, there is a counter to that.

-The counter argument is if you have, let's say, you know, four vaccinations that are really good idea that we know individually are good.
+The counter argument is if you have, let's say, you know, four vaccinations that are a really good idea that we know individually are good.

-If you don't give them at the same time, the odds that they don't get the the second dose that would be the other two goes way up.
+If you don't give them at the same time, the odds that they don't get the second dose that would be the other two goes way up.

-So if you say, well, you only have to get one shot, you could probably talk parents and the kids into it, even though it's a combination of lots of different shots with uh unknown unknown directions.
+So if you say, well, you only have to get one shot, you could probably talk parents and the kids into it, even though it's a combination of lots of different shots with unknown directions.

-So you could get higher rate of people getting the shots if you combine them, but you have a higher risk because they're combined.
+So you could get a higher rate of people getting the shots if you combine them, but you have a higher risk because they're combined.

 Now, the higher risk, I mean the higher unknown.